-Simply put, privacy by design is an approach to projects that promote privacy and data protection compliance from the start – for example when building new IT systems for storing or accessing personal data, ensuring that privacy and data protection is a key consideration in the early stages of any project and then throughout its lifecycle.
+Simply put, privacy by design is an approach to projects, systems, and data records that promote privacy and data protection compliance from the start – for example when building new IT systems for storing or accessing personal data, you should ensure that privacy and data protection is a key consideration in the early stages of any project and then throughout its lifecycle.

 Data Protection By Default

 Data protection by default, on the other hand, refers to the activation of such safeguards as a default setting.
 As a business, you have a general obligation to implement technical and organisational measures to show that you have considered and integrated data protection into your processing activities.

 What happens to businesses that don’t comply with the new GDPR rules?

 There was some scaremongering in the media before the implementation and there have already been some high profile cases.
 Fines for major breaches of GDPR could reach up to the larger of:

 These could attract a fine of up to the larger of:

 - 2% of annual worldwide turnover or

 UK businesses currently have to comply with GDPR, as the new law came into effect before the two year period for Brexit ended.

 In addition, the law is consumer-friendly and is, therefore, unlikely to be unravelled by the UK Government.